 Since Flutter has just made its appearance a year ago, it does not have much to showcase from the industry standards.
 At present, only a Hamilton app is what it has in its bank.
 However, as time progresses, many more will surely be added into that list as it as a bright future.

-Which is More Stable in 2020: React Native or Flutter?
+Which is More Stable in 2021: Flutter or React Native?

 The stability becomes an important factor when you are developing a cross platform app.
 And yet again, we have a tough competition here.